When to seek help

 - 35 to 39 with regular cycles, unprotected intercourse and no pregnancy after 6 months

-- 40 or over with regular cycles, unprotected intercourse and no pregnancy after 3 months
+- 40 or over with regular cycles, unprotected intercourse, more immediate evaluation and treatment are warranted

 The traditional definition assumes a heterosexual partnership as well as regular menstrual cycles.
 If any of the following apply, you may want to speak with a fertility specialist sooner:

 - Unable to ejaculate